nzuguem/java-native-compilation-workshop/02-graalvm-aot-compiler/README.md

 Below are the native compilation logs.
 For more information on this output, see this [doc][native-image-compilation-output]
 ![JIT Compiler Log](../images/native-image-build-output.png)

+> ℹ️ Explanation of a few parameters :
+> - `--enable-sbom=classpath` : we also added a feature to include SBOM as a **Java resource** on the classpath at `META-INF/native-image/sbom.json`.
+> - `-Ob` : Use [`QBM`][graalvm-qbm] (*Quick Build Mode*) for Faster Builds.
+Consider using the quick build mode (`-Ob`) to speed up your builds during development.
+More precisely, this mode reduces the number of optimizations performed by the Graal compiler and thus reduces the overall time of the compilation stage.
+>   - b - optimize for fastest build time
+>   - s - optimize for size
+>   - 0 - no optimizations,
+>   - 1 - basic optimizations
+>   - 2 - advanced optimizations
+>   - 3 - all optimizations for best performance

 ## Performance measurement
 - **Startup Time** *approximately equal* ***0,024 s***
 - **Memory** *approximately equal* ***67 MB***